 Maintenance of Dimension Tables

-A data warehouse typically isn’t limited to just huge fact tables – there are always dimension and meta data tables, which often have to be maintained and updated.
-Through a desire to avoid over-complicating system architecture, developers may favor simply keeping the maintenance of the meta data within the same Redshift database.
+A data warehouse typically isn’t limited to just large fact tables – there are almost always dimension and metadata tables, which often have to be maintained and updated.
+Developers desiring to avoid over-complicating system architecture may favor simply keeping the maintenance of the metadata within the same Redshift database.
 But this can result in a situation where Redshift is speedily providing the reporting and data export functionality of the system, but lacking in performance when it comes to performing updates on meta data.

-If your ingestion workflow is very straightforward where you simply need to transform files and copy them into a staging table that you then merge into your fact tables, then Redshift will handle this very well and is designed to effectively parallelize this sort of operation.
-But if you need to do some sort of quality control on the data and you resort to running rules to flag potentially bad data after you push it to a staging table, you’ll probably run into performance problems since Redshift can very slow at performing updates (on Redshift, every update is actually a delete and insert).
+If your ingestion workflow is fairly straightforward where you simply need to transform files and copy them into a staging table that you then merge into your fact tables, then Redshift will handle this very well since it is designed to effectively parallelize this sort of operation.
+But if you need to do some sort of quality control on the data that involves running rules to flag potentially bad data after you push it to a staging table, you’ll probably run into performance problems since Redshift can very slow at performing updates (on Redshift, every update is actually a delete and insert).
 You may be better off running this sort of quality control prior to ingesting the data into Redshift.

-If you use an ETL workflow where you have an AWS Lambda function listening for files to be dropped into an S3 bucket, make sure that you use a queue such as SQS.
-Otherwise a sudden influx of many data files could overload your Redshift cluster if you don’t have enough nodes, and you may find your Lambda functions timing out.
-Another option is to have a separate Lambda function which runs every minute and checks for files in a drop folder, then moves a defined number of files into a folder that your real transform/ingest Lambda functions are listening on.
-You would have to keep track of how many files are currently being processed to make sure a defined threshold is not exceeded.
+If you use an ETL workflow where you have an AWS Lambda function listening for files to be dropped into an S3 bucket, make sure that you throttle the Lambda function.
+Otherwise a sudden influx of many data files could overload your Redshift cluster if you don’t have enough nodes, and you may find your Lambda function timing out.

 Unsupported SQL operations

-Although Redshift is based on PostgreSQL, it by no means implements the same full specification.
-Sometimes you’ll spend the time building what seems like a perfectly reasonable SQL query, only to find out that Redshift doesn’t support it for whatever reason.
+Although Redshift is based on PostgreSQL, it does not implement the same full specification.
+Sometimes you’ll spend the time building what seems like a perfectly reasonable SQL query, only to find out that Redshift doesn’t support it.

-Here’s an example of using a WHERE EXISTS clause to flag time-series data where the delta of the min and max value within an hour exceeds a threshold:
+As an example, this is a query that uses a WHERE EXISTS clause to flag time-series data where the delta of the min and max value within an hour exceeds a threshold: